Ponce, Puerto Rico: Government

-The municipal government has its seat in the city of Ponce.Cartographic Boundary Files.
-U.S. Census Bureau.
-City is seat of Municipal Gov't.
-Retrieved 22 November 2009.
+The municipal government has its seat in the city of Ponce.
 Since its foundation in 1692, the city of Ponce has been led by a mayor.
 Its first mayor was Don Pedro Sánchez de Matos.
 The 2008 election of María Meléndez Altieri (PNP), brought Ponce the first woman to be elected to the mayoral office in the city's history.
-She was re-elected in 2012 and again in 2016, and serve as mayor until 2021.
-In the 2020 election Luis Irizarri Pabón (PPD) was elected as mayor and is currently serving as mayor.
+She was re-elected in 2012 and again in 2016, but lost her re-election bid in 2020.
+In the 2020 election Luis Irizarry Pabón (PPD) was elected as mayor, but was suspended as mayor on November 1, 2023, by the Puerto Rico Office of the Special Independent Prosecutor's Panel after an investigation.
+Marlese Sifre has served as interim mayor since November 2, 2023 and was elected as mayor during the 2024 Puerto Rican general election.
 Ponce's best known mayor of recent years is perhaps Rafael "Churumba" Cordero Santiago (PPD), who held office from 1989 until his sudden death on the morning of 17 January 2004, after suffering three successive brain strokes.

 The city also has a municipal legislature that handles local legislative matters.
 Ponce has had a municipal council since 1812.
 The municipal legislature is composed of 16 civilians elected during the general elections, along with the mayor, state representatives and senators.
 The delegations are, until the 2020 general election, distributed as follows: 13 legislators of the Popular Democratic Party, two legislators of the New Progressive Party, and one legislator from the Movimento Victoria Ciudadana.

 The Ponce City Hall has one of the most unusual histories of any city hall throughout the world.
 "Originally built in the 1840s as a public assembly hall, Ponce's City Hall was a jail until the end of the 19th century.
 Current galleries were former cells, and executions were held in the courtyard.
 Four U.S. presidents spoke from the balcony - Theodore Roosevelt, Herbert Hoover, Franklin Roosevelt and George Bush."
 It is listed in the National Register of Historic Places.

 In 2005, the municipality's budget was US$152 million.
 In 2010-2011 it was $158 million.
 In 2016-2017 the proposed budget was $140 million.
 From a business perspective, the Ponce municipal government is generally praised for its efficiency and speediness, thanks to its adoption of the Autonomous Municipality Law of 1991.

 The municipality of Ponce is the seat of the Puerto Rico Senatorial district V, which is represented by two senators.
-During the 2020 Puerto Rico Senate election, Marially González and Ramón Ruiz, both from the Popular Democratic Party, were elected as District Senators and are currently serving.
+During the 2024 Puerto Rico Senate election, Marially González of the Popular Democratic Party and Jamie Barlucea, of the New Progressive Party, were elected as District Senators and are currently serving.